Our wallet review process

 We did not ask this question because we failed at a previous question.

-If the answer was "no", we would mark it as "Custodial: The provider holds the keys" and the following would apply:
+If the answer were "no", we would mark it as "Custodial: The provider holds the keys" and the following would apply:

 A custodial service is a service where the funds are held by a third party like the provider.
 The custodial service can at any point steal all the funds of all the users at their discretion.
 Our investigations stop there.